-7.3 Filtering and Monitoring
+8.3 Filtering and Monitoring

-Note: A guide for education settings about establishing 'appropriate levels' of filtering and monitoring can be found at: https://www.saferinternet.org.uk/advice-centre/teachers-and-school-staff/appropriate-filtering-and-monitoring
+Note: A guide for education settings about establishing 'appropriate levels' of filtering and monitoring can be found at: UK Safer Internet Centre: appropriate filtering and monitoring South West Grid for Learning have created a tool to check your filtering provider is signed up to relevant lists

-7.3.1 Decision Making
+8.3.1 Decision Making

-- Barcombe CE Primary School's governors and leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learner's exposure to online risks. - The governors and leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.
+- Our governors and leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learner's exposure to online risks. - The governors and leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.

-7.3.2 Filtering
+8.3.2 Filtering

-- Education broadband connectivity is provided through ESCC IT Services. - We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with ESCC IT Services/Smoothwall to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - Turn off monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff. - $\circ$ The breach will be recorded and escalated as appropriate. - Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.
+- Education broadband connectivity is provided through ESCC IT provision. - We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with ESCC IT provision to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - o Turn off monitor/screen and report the concern immediate to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or deputies) and/or technical staff.

-7.3.3 Monitoring
+- The breach will be recorded and escalated as appropriate. - o Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the IWF, Sussex Police or CEOP.

-• We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services.
+8.3.3 Monitoring

-- If a concern is identified via monitoring approaches we will respond in line with the Child Protection and Safeguarding Policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+- We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
+This is achieved by: - physical monitoring (supervision), monitoring internet and web access (reviewing logfile information) and/or active/pro-active technology monitoring services. - If a concern is identified via monitoring approaches, we will: - Ensure the DSL or deputies respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights, and privacy legislation.

-7.4 Managing Personal Data Online
+8.4 Managing Personal Data Online

-- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found in our Information Security Policy.
+- Personal data will be recorded, processed, transferred, and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found in our information security policy.

-7.5 Security and Management of Information Systems
+8.5 Security and Management of Information Systems